 A cam-follower mechanism helps to achieve an even distribution of forces in a single machine component.

 With a cylindrical roller in a machine component, spontaneous movement can be obtained.
-Cam-follower can be used to get varieties of linear motions when applied to a machine.
+Cam followers can be used to get varieties of linear motions when applied to a machine.

-Due to the fact that the thickness of cam-follower is high compared to bearings, they tend to absorb a higher amount of shock.
+Due to the fact that the thickness of cam followers is high compared to bearings, they tend to absorb a higher amount of shock.
 This helps to increase the mechanical efficiency of a machine component.

 Applications